 The project works closely with local groups and other voluntary and statutory sector agencies that support asylum seekers and refugees by adding value to their delivery and working in partnership.
-HARP is based in Wakefield, Barnsley and Sheffield.
+HARP is based in Leeds, Sheffield, Barnsley, Wakefield and Rotherham.

 What we offer

 - Weekly health access course to asylum seekers at Urban House Initial accommodation Centre in Wakefield